McCache/McCache-for-Python/CONTRIBUTING.md

 pip    install     pipenv
 ```

-Once you have installed `pipenv`, the next step is to install all the project dependencies using `pipeenv`.
+Once you have installed `pipenv`, the next step is to install all the project dependencies in the `Pipfile` using `pipenv`.
 Use the following command to install all Python project dependencies:
 ```
 pipenv sync
 ```